openstack/releases/doc/source/reference/using.rst

     associated with the version (as identified by the deliverable file) will be branched from that version using the name given.

+  ``std-with-versions``
+    This mode has the same meaning as the ``std`` branch type, with the addition that version-based branches can be created as well.

+    These version-based branches are shorter term stable branches that are named for the major and minor version number (e.g. stable/3.1).
+    This is primarily used for Ironic releases.

   ``tagless``
     This mode requires stable branch locations to be a mapping between repository name and an existing commit, specified by the